1 |

 |

 Alzheimer's disease is considered the most costly and burdensome disease in the U.S, and its public health impact will only grow with the increase of 65-75 year olds in the next decade.
-Paralleling cardiovascular disease and cancer, it is now widely recognized that a key to slowing disease progression is early identification during pre-dementia phases.
+Paralleling cardiovascular disease and cancer, it is now widely recognized that a key to slowing disease progression is early identification during pre dementia phases.
 With cognitive and biomarker data beginning when participants were in their 50s, the longitudinal VETSA project stands to advance progress toward early identification, which may, in turn, improve quality of life and reduce societal burden. |

-Peterson |
+Nguyen |

 NIH |